 Note that the higher needs don’t appear until lower needs are satisfied; so if you are hungry and cold, you can’t worry much about self-esteem, art, or mathematics.
 Notice also that the different levels correspond roughly to different stages of life.
 The needs of the bottom of the pyramid are predominant in infancy and early childhood; the needs for belonging and self-esteem predominate in later childhood and early adulthood; and the desire for self-actualization emerges with mature adulthood.

-What is less well-known is that Maslow amended his model near the end of his life, and therefore the conventional portrayal of his hierarchy is incomplete, as it omits a description of this later thought.
-In his later thinking he argued that the we can experience the highest level of development, what he called self-transcendence, by focusing on some higher goal outside ourselves.
-Examples include altruism, spiritual awakening, or liberation from egocentricity.
+What is less well-known is that Maslow amended his model near the end of his life, and so the conventional portrayal of his hierarchy is incomplete.
+In his later thinking he argued that there is another, higher level of development, what he called self-transcendence.
+We achieve this level by focusing on goals beyond the self like altruism, spiritual awakening, liberation from egocentricity, and ultimately the unity of being.
 Here is how he put it:

 Transcendence refers to the very highest and most inclusive or holistic levels of human consciousness, behaving and relating, as ends rather than means, to oneself, to significant others, to human beings in general, to other species, to nature, and to the cosmos.
 (The Farther Reaches of Human Nature, New York, 1971, p.
 269.)

 Maslow also believed that such states aren’t always transitory—some people might be able to readily access them.
 This led him to define another term, “plateau experience.”
-These are more lasting, serene, and cognitive states, as opposed to peak experiences which tend to be mostly emotional and temporary.
-Moreover, in plateau experiences one feels not only ecstasy, but the sadness that comes with realizing that others cannot have similar encounters.
-While Maslow believed that self-actualized, mature people are those most likely to have these self-transcendent experiences, he also felt that everyone was capable of having them.
+These are more lasting, serene cognitive states, as opposed to peak experiences which tend to be mostly emotional and temporary.
+Moreover, in plateau experiences one feels not only ecstasy, but the sadness that comes with realizing that others don’t have such experiences.
+While Maslow believed that self-actualized, mature people are those most likely to have these self-transcendent experiences, he also felt that everyone was potentially capable of having them.